-If you are not a technical publishing expert, or are unable to participate in the Beta testing, please subscribe to our newsletter for the latest Ace updates and other industry news.
+If you are unable to participate in the beta testing, please subscribe to our newsletter for the latest Ace updates and other industry news.